 - GOVT2221 Politics of International Economic Relations + ^ *

 - GOVT2225 International Security in the 21st Century + ^

 - IBUS3104 Ethical International Business Decisions

 - USSC2601 US in the World + ^

 - WORK2217 International Human Resource Management

-Note: Many of these senior elective options will require the completion of additional prerequisites outside of those units of study listed for this major.
-Please refer to the relevant faculty handbook for details of unit prerequisites (sydney.edu.au/handbooks/).
+Many of the senior elective units will require the completion of additional prerequisites.
+Students should refer to the relevant faculty handbook for details of unit prerequisites (sydney.edu.au/handbooks/).